chasmkhasan/PrinterServerTool/README.md

 For activated Executive policy: before running this app you need run below code in powershell.
 Powershell will be run as an administrator.
 Caution: its only for production purpose.
 PowerShell: 'Set-ExecutionPolicy RemoteSigned -Scope CurrentUser'

+# IF Remote Does not reply or SHowing Error like : Connecting to remote server 'Remote Server IP Address' failed with the following error message - WinRM, Kerberos, HTTPS or Trusted Host.
+Solution Below:
+- run this quey in your powershell first then start ur code.
+- Set-Item WSMan:\localhost\Client\TrustedHosts -Value '192.168.0.7' -Concatenate
+-Enable-PSRemoting -Force
+Check Firewall Settings: Ensure that the necessary ports for WinRM (default is TCP port 5985 for HTTP and TCP port 5986 for HTTPS) are open on both the local and remote systems' firewalls.